Correlation functions for strongly confined wormlike chains: Results

-I am not aware of an explicit prediction of the scaling of $\bar r=\langle \rv_\perp^2\rangle/R^2$ as a function of $R$ for a slit or cylindrically confined wormlike chain, although numerical studies of the shape of the transverse position distributions of confined WLCs have been performed for strongly confined chains\cite{Chen:2006cq,Burkhardt:1999fl}.
-The dependence of $\bar r$ on $l_p/R$ is shown in Fig. \ref{uperpFig.fig} for cylindrical confinement, with a non-monotonic and non-universal behavior as the confinement becomes stronger, and a bound of $0.1<\bar r<0.4$.
-For well-separated slits, the hight of the rod will be uniformly distributed and $\bar r=R^{-3}\int_{-R}^R dzz^2=1/3$, consistent with the large $R$ behavior in Fig. \ref{uperpFig.fig}.
-For a Gaussian chain confined between parallel plates\cite{Chen:2006cq}, the mean squared distance from the plates is shown in the SI to be $\langle \rv_\perp^2\rangle=\langle z^2\rangle=1-8/\pi^2\approx 0.19$, a value slightly larger than the minimum observed in Fig. \ref{uperpFig.fig} (of $\bar r_{slit}^{min}\approx0.18$).
+We are not aware of an explicit prediction of the scaling of $\bar r=\langle \rv_\perp^2\rangle/R^2$ as a function of $R$ for a slit or cylindrically confined wormlike chain, although numerical studies of the shape of the transverse position distributions of confined WLCs have been performed for strongly confined chains\cite{Chen:2006cq,Burkhardt:1999fl}.
+We therefore choose to compare the simulation results for $\bar{r}$ to the expected values for a confined rigid rod and Gaussian chain as $R\rightarrow 0$ and $R\to\infty$ respectively, the details of which can be found in the SI.
+The dependence of $\bar r$ on $l_p/R$ is shown in Fig. \ref{uperpFig.fig} for cylindrical confinement, with a non-monotonic behavior as the confinement becomes stronger, and a bound of $0.26<\bar r<0.5$.
+For well-separated slits, the height of the rod will be uniformly distributed and $\bar r=R^{-3}\int_{-R}^R dzz^2=1/3$, consistent with the large $R$ behavior in Fig. \ref{uperpFig.fig}.
+For a Gaussian chain confined between parallel plates\cite{Chen:2006cq}, the mean squared distance from the plates is shown in the SI to be $\langle \rv_\perp^2\rangle=\langle z^2\rangle=1-8/\pi^2\approx 0.19$, a value slightly larger than the minimum observed in Fig. \ref{uperpFig.fig} (of $\bar r_{slit}^{min}\approx0.17$).
 This suggests the minima in $\bar r$ correspond to the weakly confined limit of the chain (where confinement has an affect on its statistics but the Odijk scaling has not yet emerged).
-In the limit of $R\to 0$, the mean squared height will again be uniformly distributed (as a long rigid rod would be found in a plane with a constant value of $z$).
-This is consistent with the oscillations of $\bar r$ around a value of $1/3$ seen for small $R$.
-A similar analysis shows that the limits for cylindrical confinement should be $\bar r=R^{-2}\int_0^r drr^3/\int_0^R drr=1/2$ for small and large $R$, and $\bar r\approx 0.35$ for a Gaussian chain confined to a cylinder (discussed further in the SI).
-The non-monotonic behavior of $\bar r$ and the numerical values of the minimum and extreme limits of $R\to 0$ and $R\to\infty$ observed in Fig. \ref{uperpFig.fig}(B) are consistent with these expected limits.
+In the limit of $R\to 0$, the rigid rod approximation yields $\bar{r}=1/6$.
+A similar analysis shows that the limits for cylindrical confinement should be $\bar r=R^{-2}\int_0^r drr^3/\int_0^R drr=1/2$ for large $R$, and $\bar r\approx 0.35$ as $R\rightarrow 0$ for a Gaussian chain confined to a cylinder.
+The rigid rod approximation for $R\rightarrow 0$ has $\bar{r}=0.30$ (discussed further in the SI).
+In the cylindrical case the values for $\bar{r}(R/l_p)$ obtained from simulations lies within these limits for $R/l_p\rightarrow 0$ and approach the expected limiting value as $R\rightarrow\infty$ as show in fig. \ref{uperpFig.fig} (B).